100% green electricity for Munich by 2025

 The park will comprise 160 wind power plants in total.
 Completion is scheduled for 2015 from when it will generate around 1.95 billion kWh of electricity per year.
 SWM has a 30% stake in this joint venture.
 Its share of around 600 million kWh in green electricity per year equates to the annual consumption of around 240,000 Munich households.
 The plant will prevent the emission of a total of 1.7 million tonnes of CO2 per year.

-The realisation of one of the largest offshore wind parks in the North Sea, Global Tech I, is well underway.
-After completion, the wind park’s 80 turbines will be able to produce 1.4 billion kWh of green energy per year.
+The realisation of one of the largest offshore wind parks in the North Sea, Global Tech I, has been finished.
+The wind park’s 80 turbines are able to produce 1.4 billion kWh of green energy per year.
 The SWM stake (25%) will meet the annual consumption of 140,000 Munich households.
 The plant will prevent the emission of a total of 1.2 million tonnes of CO2 per year.